EZIEv/invest_helper_bot/README.md

 ---
 ### 📋 Problems

-Here are some problems that will be solved in the future:
+Here are some issues that will be addressed in the future:
-1. news.py and bot.py are working in one container.
-It would be better if they were separated and worked independently, because if one of them breaks down, the whole container is rebooted.
+1. **Container Separation:**  **'news.py'** and **'bot.py'** are currently operating within a single container.
+It would be beneficial to separate them and allow them to function independently.
+This separation is crucial because if one of them fails, the entire container is forced to restart.
-2. Interaction with the database occurs through the native SQL-queries.
-It's better if you use ORM because it increases speed of code's writing and its readability.
-(I have used the SQL-queries here only like a practice)
+2. **Using an ORM:** Interaction with the database is currently based on native SQL queries.
+Utilizing an Object-Relational Mapping (ORM) system would be preferable, as it enhances the speed of code development and improves readability.
+(In this project, I have used SQL queries solely for practice purposes.)
-3. RSS_pars.py parses only whole rss channel by the link, and for increasing quantity of news agregators suitable for using, it is need to add a function that divides channel on categories.
+3. **Categorizing RSS Channels:** The **'RSS_pars.py'** script currently only parses entire RSS channels based on provided links.
+To accommodate a larger number of usable news aggregators and improve user experience, it is necessary to implement a function that categorizes channels.
-4. According to the third paragraph RSS_pars.py can't pars news agregators without rss channel.
-So we need to create a new class that parses non-rss news agregators.
+4. **Parsing Non-RSS Sources:** Given the information from the third point, **'RSS_pars.py'** is unable to parse news aggregators lacking an RSS channel.
+Consequently, a new class needs to be developed to handle parsing for non-RSS news aggregators.

-This is my first project and the first real practice like a programmer, so there are more problems and it would be great if you noticed them.
+This project represents my initial venture as a programmer and my first practical experience.
+While I recognize there may be additional issues, I would greatly appreciate any insights you could provide.

 ---
-### 🖥️ Further plans
+### 🖥️ Future plans

-+ Users can create personal portfolio and monitor stocks' quotes
++ Users will be able to create a personal portfolio and monitor stock quotes.
-+ Users can set quotes targets and recieve notifications on their achievements
++ Users can set quote targets and receive notifications upon achieving them.
-+ Users can recieve last press releases and reports of the companies
++ Users will have access to the latest press releases and reports from companies.
-+ Users can monitor dividends calendar
++ Users can track the dividends calendar.
-+ Users can adjust news by the companies in personal profile
++ Users can customize news based on companies in their personal profiles.
-+ Create a site with the admin-panel where admins can control the whole bot and the whole databases
++ Develop a website with an admin panel, giving administrators control over the bot and databases.
-+ Create a training site about financial investments
++ Establish an educational website providing training on financial investments.

-You can offer own features and i will certainly consider them.
+Feel free to offer additional suggestions or features, and I will certainly consider them.
+If you have any more text to review or need further assistance, don't hesitate to ask!

 ---
 ### 👨‍💻 Authors